-Balgobin Ramdeen was born in 1921 in Sangre Chiquito, Sangre Grande in 1925.
+Balgobin Ramdeen was born on 22 July 1925 in Sangre Chiquito, Sangre Grande.
 His grandfather came to Trinidad from India in 1874.
 They all belonged to the Dial family.
 His grandfather was an owner of extensive cocoa plantations.

 Ramdeen attended the Canadian Mission Primary School in Sangre Chiquito which his father had also attended.

 He then attended the private secondary school, St Andrew’s High School, also called Dasent High School, as well as other schools.
 He taught briefly at his alma mater just after leaving school.

 He was always involved in community work.
 When India obtained its Independence from the British, Ramdeen was the president of the Indian Youth Movement in Sangre Grande.
 He was also the captain of the cricket club in his district and a member of a table tennis club.

 At the request of parents, he returned to Sangre Grande and established his own private secondary and commercial school called “The Acme High School”.

 After a number of years, he closed his school and accepted a job in the Malaria Division of the Health Service.
 Shortly thereafter, he successfully applied for the position of clerk of Caroni County Council.
 He moved to live in Chaguanas.

 While he worked as clerk of the Caroni County Council, Ramdeen was awarded a British Council Bursary to study local government in the United Kingdom.